DavidVorick/CodeCommit/UserSpecification.md

 ### Committing Code

-The 'committing code' workflow uses LLMs to run prgramming tasks and is the default workflow of the 'code-commit' binary.
+The 'committing-code' workflow uses LLMs to run prgramming tasks and is the default workflow of the 'code-commit' binary.
 Other workflows can be specified with flags, and if no workflow flags are provided the binary will assume that it is supposed to execute the workflow for committing code.

+The programmatic slug that refers to this workflow is 'committing-code'.

 ### Checking Consistency

-The 'checking consistency' workflow uses LLMs to verify that the project is self consistent.
+The 'consistency' workflow uses LLMs to verify that the project is self consistent.
 It does not write any code, but rather produces output for the user that tells them about the state of their project.

 More specifically, it looks for places where where the UserSpecification is inconsistent with itself, and it looks for places where the UserSpecification